Syco Music: Controversies and criticism

 Syco was the label that all X Factor winners were signed to as part of their contract for winning the show, along with other acts hand-picked by Cowell.

 Most of the artists who were once signed to the record label had complained about their deals with the music mogul, which often saw them making little to no money from their contracts; they were also overworked, while many had also complained about creative differences concerning the music they wanted to release.

-In 2021, musical twins Jedward outed the record label Syco for being 'toxic' and 'abusive'.
+In 2021, musical twins Jedward claimed the record label Syco was 'toxic' and 'abusive'.
 It came after news broke that The X Factor would not be returning to television, prompting the duo to reflect on their time on the show, which they appeared on back in 2009.
 The duo took to social media and said "Every contestant on the X Factor was a slave to the show and got paid zero while they made millions!
 The fact every contestant has to act like their judge mentors them!
 When in reality all they care about is their paycheck!."
 Jedward also alleged that artists on the show and under Cowell's record label, Syco Music, were unable to speak freely and were blacklisted if they did.
 They were isolated from their families and were watched and reported on by security.
 They claimed that the judges on The X Factor did not actually mentor the contestants as the show made it appear.

 Their comments came after former X Factor contestants spoke out about the conditions they were expected to work under while signed to the label, including Rebecca Ferguson and Cher Lloyd.
-Lloyd took to TikTok to take a sly dig at the label, which she appeared to accuse of ‘exploiting’ her and taking all the money made by her music.
+Lloyd took to TikTok to take a sly dig at the label, which she appeared to accuse of 'exploiting' her and taking all the money made by her music.
 Meanwhile, Ferguson met with Digital, Culture, Media, and Sport Secretary Oliver Dowden earlier that year, calling for better protection for artists in the music industry.